Muslim immigration ban

+Background

+An early example of a Muslim immigration ban in the New World was a restriction against the importation of Africans into the Americas by the English and Spanish colonialists.
+In addition, immigration restriction and exclusion acts, such as the Chinese exclusion case and Fiallo v.
+Bell, which targeted people based on their demographic group, strengthen the federal government‘s ability to exercise what is known as “Plenary Power” doctrine.
+A doctrine that allow for the restriction of the immigration of any group of people for the premises of national security.

+Reasons for advocating a ban on "Muslim immigration" can include from being a side effect of nativism (according to Hawley).

+Anti-Muslim Sentiment increased in the United States after 9/11, and this has influenced its spread in other countries it has influence in.
+As well as, created an increase support for greater restrictions on Muslim immigration and travel.

 United States

 On December 7, 2015, presidential candidate Donald Trump called for "a total and complete shutdown of Muslims entering the United States until our country's representatives can figure out what the hell is going on."
 The Muslim immigration ban has been seen as a result of the influence of the counter-jihad movement.

 As President, Trump signed Executive Order 13769 on January 27, 2017, the first travel ban, which "suspended for 90 days the entry of certain aliens from seven countries: Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen."
 Further executive orders and presidential proclamations removed some of these countries and added others, including non-Muslim majority countries.
+Then after President Joe Biden was inaugurated, he revoked Executive Order 13769 on January 20, 2021 using the proclamation of Ending Discriminatory Bans on Entry to The United States.

 Formerly, the Naturalization Act of 1790 did not restrict immigration of Muslims, but indirectly prevented Muslim immigrants from obtaining citizenship, which was limited to any "free white person".
 Whiteness was associated with Christianity by the American courts, until the decision Ex Parte Mohriez recognized citizenship for a Saudi Muslim man in 1944.
+The fear of foreign-born terrorism was seen as a justification for the extreme vetting measures, even though the likelihood of a foreign-born terrorist attack in the U.S. is very unlikely.
+As a result, the proposed extreme visa requirements and vetting measures do not provide significant benefits to the national security.
+Furthermore, implementing laws that discriminate against a specific group of people could have substantial economical implications.